NASCAR O'Reilly Auto Parts Series at Talladega Superspeedway

 Stock car racing events in the NASCAR O'Reilly Auto Parts Series have been held at Talladega Superspeedway, in Lincoln, Alabama during numerous seasons and times of year since 1992.

-Spring race
+April race

-The Ag-Pro 300 is a NASCAR Xfinity Series race at Talladega Superspeedway in Lincoln, Alabama that has been held since 1992.
+The Ag-Pro 300 is a NASCAR O'Reilly Auto Parts Series race at Talladega Superspeedway in Lincoln, Alabama that has been held since 1992.
 The race is held on the weekend of the NASCAR Cup Series' Jack Link's 500.
-Austin Hill is the defending race winner.
+Corey Day is the defending race winner.

 History

 From its inception in 1992 through 1996, the race was held in the summer, as a support race to the Alabama 500.
 When that race moved to the fall, this race moved to the spring as a support race to the corresponding Cup race.
 The fall Talladega date regained a companion second-tier date from 2020 (originally due to COVID-19 rescheduling) to 2022, and again in 2024.

 Large wrecks involving 20 or more cars have occurred a number of times in the history of the event, most notably in 2002, when 31 cars were involved in an accident on the backstretch on lap 14, with 19 of them knocked out at that point.
 The remainder of the race, following a long red-flag period, had little resemblance to typical restrictor plate racing as only two cars were within short distance at the checkered flag and only three finished on the lead lap.